Balsamiq Cloud Docs > Symbols

 You can also revert all changes you made to a Symbol's instance at once, via the "x" icon in the Property Inspector you see when selecting the whole Symbol.

-Sometimes you might want to copy or move a Symbol Library from one project to another.
-Here is a simple way to do it, using the JSON feature in the Export menu:
+Sometimes you might want to copy or move a Symbol Library (or a few) from one project to another.
+Here is a simple way to do it:

 Note: If you want to use the same Symbol in multiple projects, an alternative method is to create a template project as described in Using Symbols and Assets across Projects.